 Even after the two of us finished eating, there were leftovers!

-I was so excited about this noodle bowl, with its layers of flavors and oodles of noodles, I knew I wanted to create my own version and share it with y’all.
+I was so excited about this ramen bowl, with its layers of flavors and oodles of noodles, I knew I wanted to create my own version and share it with y’all.

-This recipe is a snap to pull together and is perfect for busy weeknights or an easy weekend dinner.
+This vegan ramen bowl is a snap to pull together and is perfect for busy weeknights or an easy weekend dinner.

-Did I mention how easy this recipe is?
+Did I mention how easy this ramen bowl is?
 You’re going to love it!

 - 1 Bundle Soba Noodles** 76g